klozn/10-javascript/README.md

 **To contribute, use the following approach:**

 1. Create a [(GitHub) Fork](https://help.github.com/articles/fork-a-repo/) of this repository.
-2. Make your contribution (extra codelabs, extra slides, correcting typo's,...)
+2. Make a contribution (extra codelabs, extra slides, correcting typo's,...)
-3. Commit and Push your work to your own fork.
+3. Commit and Push your changes to your own (remote) fork.
-4. Submit a [(GitHub) Pull Request](https://help.github.com/articles/about-pull-requests/), using GitHub, to merge your contributions (changes) into the original repository.
+4. Submit a [(GitHub) Pull Request](https://help.github.com/articles/about-pull-requests/), to request a merge of your contributions (changes) into the original repository.
-5. We'll review and accept your request, integration your contribution.
+5. We'll review and (most likely) accept your request.
+By doing so your contribution will become part of the original repository.

 For every new contribution, repeat steps 2 to 4.